nnaumenko/metaf/docs/sphinx/api_precipitationgroup.rst

 	.. cpp:function:: Precipitation recent() const

 		:returns: Amount or increase of precipitation during recent period.
+Only reported for :cpp:enumerator:`Type::SNOW_INCREASING_RAPIDLY`, is a non-reported value for all other types.

 Validating